dddware/dbot/README.md

 ```

 Tests require global installation of the [jasmine-async](ttps://www.npmjs.org/package/jasmine-async) package.
+This part has to move on the plugins' READMEs.

 ## Configuration

 dbot relies heavily on the [irc](https://www.npmjs.org/package/irc) package, and as such pretty much all of its configuration goes straight to it, with the exception of the `plugins` array (read on to learn more about these).
+Its only function is passing data around, hence the absence of tests for the bot itself.

 See the `config.json` file to start tweaking the bot to suit your needs and fulfill your desires.